-Darrold E. Peck, age 83 of Tracy, passed away Wednesday, June 1, 2022 at St. John’s Lutheran Home in Springfield, Minnesota.
-Darrold’s Going Home Service HAS BEEN POSTPONED until a later date.
+Darrold E. Peck, age 83 of Garvin, passed away Wednesday, June 1, 2022 at St. John’s Lutheran Home in Springfield, Minnesota.
+Darrold’s Going Home Service will be held at 11:00 a.m.
+Saturday, October 8, 2022 at Lake Sarah Lutheran Church in Garvin, MN with Pastor Drake Snell officiating.
+Visitation will be one hour prior to the service at church on Saturday.
 In lieu of flowers memorials are preferred to the Alzheimer’s Association.
+Conner and Carson, great grandchildren as his urn bearers.
+Eyn and Tayleigh, great grandchildren, singing “You are my Sunshine,” a song he would sing to them.
 Stephens Funeral Service – Tracy Area Funeral Home is assisting the family with arrangements.

 Darrold is survived by his wife of 60 years, Berneida Wendland Peck; children: Kelijo Peck (Robert) Wright and Darren Peck; grandchildren: Christoffer (Amanda) Wright of Mankato, Erika Wright (James) Kuhlers of St. Peter, Jack and Kate of Schroeder; great grandchildren: Conner, Cameron, Carson, Eyn, Tayleigh, and Charity of Mankato; and sister Betty Roiger of Hutchinson; and many nieces and nephews.
 Darrold is preceded in death by his father and mother, Edward and Margaret (Klein) Peck, two brothers, Dennis and Robert, and brother-in-law Eugene Roiger.